r4tangUCSD/league-red-vs-blue/README.md

 ***Interesting Aggregates***

 The arena that League of Legends matches takes place in, "Summoner's Rift," is mostly symmetrical; however, there are a few key differences that could give one side a hypothetical advantage over another.
-My good friend Parker, a league fanatic, tells me that the Blue side, which starts in the southwest portion of the arena, has a better chance of winning compared to the Red side, which starts in the north eastern corner.
+My good friend Parker, an avid League of Legends fan, tells me that the Blue side, which starts in the southwest portion of the arena, has a better chance of winning compared to the Red side, which starts in the northeastern corner.

+To explore this, I group the data by the "side" column and see if there's truth to my friend's rumor:

+It turns out he's right: the Blue side gets (on average), more kills, more gold, and has an overall higher winrate.
+I explore this further in Part 4.

 ---